iotaaxel/my-low-latency-trading-system/README.md

 2. Specify how you want the tracking and limiting to be implemented.
 3. Clarify what kind of risk management tracking you need.
 4. Consider connecting to an API or database.
+5.

+### Option 1 Revised:
+In this optimized version:

+We use an unordered_map instead of a map for faster lookups.
+We've added the exposure field to the Account class to track the current exposure per account.
+We've added the maxExposure field to the Account class to set the maximum allowed exposure per account.
+We've added the stopLoss field to the Account class to set the stop-loss percentage.
+In the placeTrade method, we check if the trade exceeds the maximum allowed exposure and trigger the stop-loss mechanism if necessary.
+We've also added basic risk management tracking by updating the exposure field after each trade.
+Note that this is a simplified example and you may want to add more features and complexity to a real-world trading system.

+### Option 2 Revised:
+In this optimized version:

+We use an unordered_map instead of a map for faster lookups.
+We've added the exposure field to the Account class to track the current exposure per account.
+We've added the maxExposure field to the Account class to set the maximum allowed exposure per account.
+We've added the stopLoss field to the Account class to set the stop-loss percentage.
+In the placeTrade method, we check if the trade exceeds the maximum allowed exposure and trigger the stop-loss mechanism if necessary.
+We've also added basic risk management tracking by updating the exposure field after each trade.
+Note that this is a simplified example and you may want to add more features and complexity to a real-world trading system.